 The street level lobby bar is prime for people watching, so settle in a window seat to take in pavement pounders passing by.
 Make sure to give due attention to the art on display – not just the grandiose contemporary paintings, but also the elegant cocktails born from modern mixology and expert bartending.
 The bar itself is presided over by the Boatman with Oars sculpture by André Wallace; a symbol of the hotel’s esteemed independence.
 Everything in the lobby bar is arranged with intent; be it the towering floral displays or the inscriptions on the tables – featuring news pages from The Morning Post archives.
 (Pro trip: ask for a One Dom cocktail: botanical vodka and Normandy Dom Benedictine provide the kick, Italian lemons squeeze in a bit of sour and the sweet of the honey comes courtesy of the bees whose hives are on the hotel roof.
 Plus, for each one sold, the hotel donates £1 to its partners, River of Flowers.)

 Breakfast is served from 7am to 10.30am on weekdays, extended to 11am on weekends.
 Lunch and afternoon tea are a weekend-only affair, from 12.30–3pm.
-Dinner is currently served solely on Fridays and Saturdays, wrapping up at 9.30pm.
+Dinner is currently served from Wednesday to Saturday, wrapping up at 9.30pm.

 You’ll find comforting classics and post-night-out carb-loads on the room service menu, which is available 24 hours.